-This is personal and self-analysing mystery, arriving in the form of questions constantly contradicting themselves
+This is a personal and self-analysing mystery, received as questions constantly contradicting themselves

 The layers and levels that come from Lee Chang-dong’s Burning are simply unassailable, and understanding the film in its entirety is nigh on impossible.
 So much of Burning is about misunderstanding, misdirection and sheer ‘blinkers-on’ blindness, it becomes hard work to even analyse it in any form of a simple format.
 Lee has streamed so much mystery into his two and a half hour epic, it’s conclusion becomes mind-bendingly important whilst remaining impossible to point a finger at exactly what it’s about, or what it’s hidden plot points actually are.